 Terms and Conditions for the Supply of Services by C Bavington Ltd

-Section headings are for convenience only and are to be ignored for the purposes of ascertaining meaning.
+Headings are for convenience only and are to be ignored for the purposes of ascertaining meaning.

 Project means the production of a translation or any related or similar task such as summarising, revising, proof-reading, and suchlike.

 Client means the party (natural or legal person) commissioning a Project.